mehdibouaziz/recipe-app/README.md

 ## To Do :
-- [ ] Improve add new form
+- [x] Improve add new form
 - [ ] Add userRef to add new form
-- [ ] Create live preview next to add new
+- [x] Create live preview next to add new -> done as toggleable recipe preview
 - [ ] Add own recipes to profile
 - [ ] Create catalog list view
 - [ ] Create print friendly layout